What is Geodesy?

 GPS is a USA-based fleet of more than 30 satellites that are orbiting our planet approximately 11,000 miles above Earth's surface.
 GNSS includes the USA's GPS and similar satellites from other countries.
 A position can be calculated using three satellites, plus a fourth to correct for clock imprecision.
 You may already be familiar with handheld GPS units, which people have in their phones, tablets, cameras, cars, and more.
 Whereas handheld GPS can be accurate to a few meters or tens-of-meters, the high-precision "differential" GPS units that Earth scientists use in their research can measure motions as slow as one millimeter per year.
 The first major applications of high-precision GPS were to monitor plate tectonic motions and assess earthquake and volcanic hazards.
 More recently, scientists have been able to apply the technique to landslide hazards, ground water monitoring, tide gauging, ice/snow monitoring, and soil and atmospheric moisture.
 Learn more about GPS from UNAVCO's Educational Resources

 .
-Some excellent resources on GPS water cycle products and "reflection" GPS can be found at GPS Spotlight
+Some good resources on GPS water cycle products and "reflection GPS" can be found at GPS Spotlight

 GETSI modules that feature GPS data: